holidayextras/holidayextras.github.com/_posts/2015-06-04-whitelabelling-with-browserify.md

 author: luke_hansell
 tags: development whitelabel browserify
 comments: true
-excerpt: "Browserify is an awesome tool that wraps up your application into a single javascript bundle for use clientside.
+excerpt: "Browserify is an awesome tool that wraps up your application into a single javascript bundle for use client-side.
 For this Browserify is awesome, but it isn't very flexible."
 ---

-[*Browserify*](http://browserify.org/) is an awesome tool that wraps up your application into a single javascript bundle for use clientside.
+[*Browserify*](http://browserify.org/) is an awesome tool that wraps up your application into a single javascript bundle for use client-side.

 For this Browserify is awesome, but it isn't very flexible.